barbazul/1kfa/mod_guide_player.md

 Or, your professor of alchemy character might trigger Defy Danger as they jump out of the way of a toppling bookcase.
-After you flip an ✗, the GM may start enumerating the damage your character must suffer, to which you could respond by invoking Unknown Benefactor to cancel the damage.
+After you flip an ✗, the GM may start enumerating the attack power your character must suffer, to which you could respond by invoking Unknown Benefactor to cancel the attack's effects.

 ## Flips only happen when the situation is uncertain or risky